Suggested steps for calculating entropy in solution and binding

 There seems to be a fair amount of interest in calculating entropy, and some questions are asked how to do it or why the results seem wrong, but there is often no conclusion reached.
 It would be good to list best-practice.

-#1 Updated by David van der Spoel 11 months ago
+#1 Updated by David van der Spoel about 1 year ago

 I would say there is little physics behind it and therefore this must be discouraged.
 The best way is to a potential of mean force or otherwise free energy calculation at multiple temperatures.